JellyTitan/Sofle-Pico/docs/current-status.md

 ### QMK Userspace
 - [ ] Move legacy & JellyTitan Sofle keymaps into a fork of qmk_userspace.
 (The updated qmk quidelins only allow for a simple pristine keymap in main qmk).
 These keymaps are temporarily in the jellytitan qmk_firmware branch `sofle_pico_fancy` while the main `sofle_pico` branch is being updated for main qmk commit. `qmk_userspace` only works with keyboards that are in QMK master - so this will have to wait.
+- [ ] Post QMK commit - revisit the sofle_classic layout on qmk_userspace.
+The QMK firmware sofle classic layout has been updated since I split out the keymap in the userspace.

 ### VIA Outstanding tasks
+- [ ] Refactor VIA PR to match the new simplified QMK base keymap
 - [ ] VIA PR [draft is ready](https://github.com/the-via/keyboards/pull/2207).
 There _must_ be a QMK commit in master before a VIA PR will be considered or it will be auto-deleted.
 Submit this draft after QMK PR is approved.